gophish/api-documentation/templates/README.md

 Creates a template.

 This method expects the template to be provided in JSON format.
 You must provide a template `name` and the `text` and/or `html` for the template.

+> Note: The `modified_date` field is updated automatically.
+It is not required to set this when creating or modifying a template.

+To add tracking, make sure you specify a `{{.Tracker}}` in the `html` field.
+The UI adds this automatically, but it needs to be specified if you're using the API.

 This method returns the JSON representation of the template that was created.